 This hardy plant produces spikes of white flowers in late summer and autumn, followed by the black berries above grassy green foliage.
 Both drought and shade tolerant, this versatile plant can grow in full sun or moist sites just as easily.
 Use in mass as an under-story planting to specimen trees or shrubs, as a border planting, or for edging.
 Large areas covered with this plant lend a soothing effect to any landscape.
 Gets to a mature height of 30cms and a width of 40cms

 Portuguese Laurel is a magnificent hedging plant.
-Is a glossy evergreen with small white flowers followed by red berries.
+A glossy evergreen with small white flowers followed by red berries.
 A great choice if you are looking for a hedge to stay between 1 to 2 m in height.
-Very tough and grows in full sun to full shade, not a real fan of sitting to wet, so free draining soil is a must.
+Very tough and grows in full sun to full shade, not a real fan of sitting in wet, so free-draining soil is a must.
 Requires a trim twice a year, once in late spring and another early autumn.
-Plant them between 80cm to 1m apart.
-The closer you go the tighter the hedge and the faster you get it, but no need to go any closer than 80cms.
+Plant them between 70cm to 1m apart.
+The closer you go the tighter the hedge and the faster you get it, but no need to go any closer than 70cms.

 Viburnum Davidii is a hardy evergreen that has white flowers with dark blue centers, healthy green leaves and compact form make it look fantastic mass planted.
 Very low maintenace and is suited to just about any soil condition.
 Height 1.5m Width 1.5m